 A solid portable solar generator, can be charged by many different inputs and will last a few days use from most electrical gadgets you throw at it.
 It’s not weather proof so make a setup for it that you are happy with taking it outdoors.

 Has less ports than the Goal Zeros but its simple, does exactly what you will want of it in numerous ways and is a very practical piece of gear to have on you.
-Even though it's portable, we are really surprised with how it performed for us, we even used it in our home for testing and just loved it.
+Even though it’s portable, we are really surprised with how it performed for us, we even used it in our home for testing and just loved it.
+You might also be interested in our roundup of best camping power packs here.